All Episodes

 To go back in history, one of my all-time idols was Muhammad Ali.

-And I just loved the the time, the era when he was in boxing and when he fooled around with Howard Cousell, when you could see that something was just theater, when he was, you know, talking forcefully, but yet you could see it in his face how he was smirking.
+And I just loved the time, the era when he was in boxing and when he fooled around with Howard Kosell, when you could see that something was just theater, when he was, you know, talking forcefully, but yet you could see it in his face how he was smirking.

-And in this speech, uh, from my observation and my opinion, when the president is talking to his audience, you can see him smirking at the same time.
+And in this speech, from my observation, in my opinion, when the president is talking to his audience, you can see him smirking at the same time if you look at that video closely, where it really seems like the whole thing is just a bunch of theater.

-Okay, so does that mean as far as your interpretation goes, that he doesn't really believe this?
+Okay, so does that mean, as far as your interpretation goes, that he doesn't really believe this?

 I think so.

-And I think if if you look at that video a little closer, and I think if uh some of your listeners look at that video a little closer, you can see that smirkiness, and it appears to me to be that type of theater.
+And I think if you look at that video a little closer, and I think if some of your listeners look at that video a little closer, you can see that smirkiness.

-Okay, so he doesn't, he didn't even really mean it.
+He didn't even really mean it.

 That's how I saw it.